 The only parameters in the final form of the equation are the width L of the well and the ground state period.
 These parameters disappear from the numerical equation when they are used as units for dimensionless distance and time variables.
-In the Applet, one has two choices for the initial wavefunction, and one can generate the time dependence either directly using the Schrodinger equation or indirectly using the FFSS and the dispersion relation (the frequency is proportional to the square of the quantum number).
-Pulse S is the same sinusoidal segment as was released from rest in the classical string except that it is normalized: its amplitude is adjusted to make the integral of its square (the probability density) across the pulse equal one.
-(If you look everywhere for a quantum particle you are bound to find it).
-Pulse T, is Pulse S multiplied by a complex exponential that introduces a phase change of 2p across its width.
-The complex exponential is the quantum analog of initial transverse velocity for the classical string.
-It does not alter the initial probability density, but it increases the kinetic energy, and markedly changes the time dependence.
-(Energies are expressed as multiples of the ground-state energy.)
+In the Applet one can generate the time dependence either directly using the Schrodinger equation or indirectly using the dispersion relation and a series of stationary states.
+For an infinite square well, the series is the familiar FFSS, and the dispersion relation has frequency proportional to the square of the quantum number.
+The quantum pulse has the same sinusoidal shape as the pulse we used on the classical string, but it is normalized and multiplied by a complex exponential that introduces a phase change of 2p across its width.
+The complex exponential is the quantum analog of initial transverse velocity for the classical string, and causes the pulse to start moving to the right.
+It does not alter the initial probability density, but it increases the kinetic energy, (energies are expressed as multiples of the ground-state energy.)
 By default, the Applet plots the probabiity density, but you can to choose to plot the variables Yr and Yi that appear in the Schrodinger Equation instead.

 For the classical string, a set of mass points on a weightless string is a physical model with its own dispersion relation.
 The quantum string has no corresponding physical model.
-The Java program divides the well into 256 segments and follows the motion for 1/8 of the ground state period.
-Pulse S (initially real) completes one probability density oscillation in this length of time.
+The Java program divides the well into 384 segments and follows the motion for 1/8 of the ground state period.
 The calculation uses a half-step look ahead similar to what we used in field plots: we want the curvature in the function at the mid-point of the time step we are about to take.

-The 256-segment direct solution of the Schrodinger Equation deals with the two pulses quite well.
-I like to watch the Yr/Yi plot for Pulse T, realizing that between each frame 600 curvature calculations at 256 points on each curve are used to generate the time-dependence of the other.
-I find it truly remarkable that the plot in the final frame agrees reasonably well with the plot that can be obtained in a single step with a 30-term FFSS.
-When FFSS is chosen, the dispersion relation is plotted after the oscillations cease, and "s30", the percentage reached with a 30-term the series, is printed (over 99.99 % for both S and T pulses).
-The dispersion plot covers the first twenty stationary states, and shows clearly why the energy of Pulse T is so much higher than that of Pulse S.
+The 384-segment direct solution of the Schrodinger Equation deals with the time dependence quite well.
+I like to watch the Yr/Yi plot, realizing that between each frame 3000 curvature calculations at 384 points on each curve are used to generate the time-dependence of the other.
+I find it truly remarkable that the plot in the final frame agrees reasonably well with the plot that can be obtained in a single step with a 20-term FFSS.
+When "Series" is chosen, the dispersion relation is plotted after the oscillations cease, and "s20", the percentage accuracy reached with a 20-term the series, is printed (99.8 %).

 The procedure for finding Stationary States is described in detail in the section on the time-independent Schrodinger Equation.
 The two potentials in the example are "bouncing ball" (1st-power) and "harmonic oscillator" (2nd-power), but the results can be generalized to nth-power: the dimensionless energy appears to the power (1+2/n) in the equation, and (1/n) in the turning point.

 Some of the parameters differ from those in the previous Applet.
-The width of the display is reduced to 384 pixels, but all of them are used as segments in the direct solution.
 The separation between the ground-state turning points is made equal to 48 pixels.
-The number of iterations per frame of the direct solution is reduced from 600 to 320.
+The number of iterations per frame of the direct solution is reduced from 3000 to 320.
 The series solution uses 20 terms, and that is the range of the dispersion plot.
-About all that can be said about the plots (beyond the fact that the direct and series are in close agreement) is that the curvature in the dispersion relation really does disperse the pulse.
+About all that can be said about the plots (beyond the fact that the direct and series solutions are in close agreement) is that the curvature in the dispersion relation really does disperse the pulse.

 The direct solution and series expansion give results that agree closely and show virtually no dispersion over one period of oscillation.
 The energies calculated by the two methods, 13.193 for the direct calculation and 13.180 for the series also agree closely.
 If you like calculus, you can try showing that an analytic calculation gives 13.240.